The Third Capacity: Relational Presence

 You'll See If He Can Meet You

-When you're not managing or projecting, you'll see: Can he be present with you when you're being yourself?
+Can he be present with you when you're being yourself?

 Can he handle your truth without shutting down or getting defensive?